 A: By charging "gas" for every computational step and limiting the amount of gas consumed per block.

-This is followed by a description of the Ethereum Virtual Machine:
+This is followed by a description of the Ethereum Virtual Machine.
+To understand what virtualization is, let's take a few steps back before looking at the EVM's specific architecture.

-- Environment variables - VM can access block number, time, mining difficulty, previous block hash etc.
+Environment variables: the VM can access block number, time, mining difficulty, previous block hash etc.

 Vitalik makes the critical point that merkle tries are "a construction that allows for compact, efficiently-verifiable proofs that a particular transaction was included in a particular block."
 It's not just transactions in the Merkle trie though; it's the state too: i.e. that storage trie root we talked about in the account object earlier.